Home

 Possibly W B maker's mark on petal bells.

-Captain William Barton may have started to make sleigh bells in the earlly 1770s.
-He lived in Wintonbury (now Bloomfield), Connecticut.
-(6) and was married to Sarah Sage.
-(3)
+Captain William Barton started to make sleigh bells and pistols about 1778.
+He lived in Wintonbury (now Bloomfield) (6) or Farmington, Connecticut (19).
+Captain Barton was married in 1761 to Sarah Sage (b 1745).
+(3) Their children were William, Joseph, Sarah, and Hanna.
+(19)

 W B or B W maker's mark on petal bells.

 William Barton was listed as an "artificer" in an early census.
 (3) He may possibly have been making sleigh bells as early as the 1790s in New York state.
-(6) He is best known, however, for the bells he produced in East Hampton, Connecticut, from 1808 through 1826.
-(9) More....
+(6) By 1808, he had built a foundry in East Hampton, Connecticut, to produce hand and sleigh bells.
+(9) These bells were smoothed by hand on a lathe.
+In 1816, the original foundry was destroyed by fire, and a new foundry was constructed.

 I cannot confirm whether this variation was due to two men, father and son, who both made sleigh bells.
-It may also have been that William Barton Jr. was simply willing to experiment and innovate, and the design of his bells evolved over time.
+It may also have been that William Barton III was willing to experiment and innovate, and the design of his bells evolved over time.

 Hubbard Barton (1797-1860)